Certora/Examples/CVLByExample/NativeBalances/README.md

 # nativeBalances

-This directory demonstrates using nativeBalances.
+This directory demonstrates how to use nativeBalances.

 ## Incorrect Code
 - The rule `bidIncreasesAssets` fails for `Auction.sol` because:
     - `msg.value` is passed to `currentContract` at the entrance to `bid()`
-    - the sender changes to `currentContract` in internal `bid()` and all its balance is transferred so its balance does not increase.
+    - the sender changes to `currentContract` in internal `bid()` and all its balance is transferred so it does not increase.
 - The rule `bidSuccessfullyExpectVacuous` passes vacuously because of the `require e.msg.value > nativeBalances[currentContract]` in the spec and `require msg.value >= msg.value + nativeBalances[currentContract]` in the code where